 Paramedics are medical professionals who treat injured or sick patients as they are transported to a medical care center.
 Average annual salaries vary by location and years of experience.
 Read on to learn about paramedic salaries and the influencing factors.
 Schools offering Fire & Emergency Services degrees can also be found in these popular choices.

-PayScale.com reported that the national median salary for paramedics was estimated to be $43,283 annually as of September 2015, while the US Bureau of Labor Statistics listed the median salary at $31,700.
+PayScale.com reported that the national median salary for paramedics was estimated to be $43,283 annually as of September 2015, while the U.S. Bureau of Labor Statistics listed the median salary at $31,700 in 2014.

 Important Facts about this Occupation

 |Job Outlook||23% job growth by 2022 expected (much faster than average)|

 |Work Environment||High rate of injury and illness; often required to work overnight and on weekends; around 30% worked more than 40 hours a week in 2012|

 According to September 2015 data from PayScale.com, paramedic salaries can vary depending upon years of work experience.
 Entry-level workers made between $25,479 - $50,413.
 Annual earnings increased to $28,800 - $56,689 for those who are mid-career, $31,087 - $61,897 for those individuals PayScale.com considers experienced workers, and $32,294 - $71,034 for workers in the late stages of their career.

 Paramedic salaries can also vary depending on the type of employer.
 For example, the U.S. Bureau of Labor Statistics (BLS) states that those employed by fire or police departments normally receive similar benefits to those of firefighters or police officers and higher average salaries.
 However, medical centers, hospitals, EMS, ambulance services and health services employ the majority of paramedics.